 Spoiler alert: They should work hand in hand.
-Our CEO Rick Jenkins explains.
+Our Director of Sales, Rick Jenkins, explains.

 Level 3 processing is not widely known about, but it (and our solution) can save your business a lot of time and money!
-Our CEO Rick Jenkins explains.
+Our Director of Sales, Rick Jenkins, explains.

 There are hundreds, if not thousands, of payment processing companies out there.
 As a small business owner, you’re probably well aware of this, since you’ve likely heard pitches from many of them.

 So why should you choose Meridian as your payment processing provider?
 Here’s why.

 We’re run by former merchants.
 There are a lot of shady characters in the payment processing business who are looking to make a quick buck and move on to the next sale, with little regard for the customers they’ve already signed up.
 As former merchants ourselves, we know all about this bait-and-switch.
 That’s why we’re determined not to fall into that trap.
 We’re not seeking customers; we’re looking to build mutually beneficial relationships.
 We always have your needs and wants in our heads, because we know what you’re up against out there.
 We’ve been in your shoes.
 We know the pitfalls, and we avoid them.

 We’re much more than payment processing.
 Sure, you need payment solutions, and we’ve got the best in the business.
 But we don’t stop there.
 We know that business intelligence is key in the digital age, and we give you access to a ton of it.
 That information can help you make better marketing, inventory and payroll decisions, among other things.

 - We can analyze your revenue, online reputation, market, and website health.